VeinsOfTheEarth/RivGraph/paper.md

 `RivGraph` has already been instrumental in a number of investigations.
 The development of the flow directions algorithms itself provided insights into the nature of river channel network structure in braided rivers and deltas [@schwenk2020].
 For deltas specifically, `RivGraph`-extracted networks have been used to study how water and sediment are partitioned at bifurcations [@dong2020], to determine how distance to the channel network plays a controlling role on Arctic delta lake dynamics [@vulis2020], and to construct a network-based model of nitrate removal across the Wax Lake Delta [@knights2020].
 For braided rivers, `RivGraph` was used to extract channel networks from hydrodynamic simulations in order to develop the novel "entropic braiding index" [@tejedor2019], and a function for computing the eBI (as well as the classic braiding index) for braided rivers is provided in `RivGraph`.
 The work of @marra2014 represented an effort to understand braided rivers through their topologies, although their networks were apparently extracted manually.
 Ongoing, yet-unpublished work is using `RivGraph` to study river dynamics, delta loopiness, and nutrient transport through Arctic deltas.

 We are aware of one other package that extracts network topology from channel network masks.
 The  `Orinoco` Python package [@marshak2020] uses a fast marching method to resolve the channel network in contrast to `RivGraph`'s skeletonization approach. `Orinoco` uses only a shortest-path approach for setting flow directions rather than `RivGraph`'s exploitation of many morphologic features (including shortest path) to set flow directions.
-If a DEM of the channel network is available, the Lowpath [@hiatt2020] add-on to the [Topological Tools for Geomorphological Analysis](https://github.com/tue-alga/ttga) package may be of interest. `RivGraph`'s along-river mesh generation for braided rivers (\autoref:indusmesh) was inspired by RivMAP [@schwenk2017b].
+If a DEM of the channel network is available, the Lowpath [@hiatt2020] add-on to the [Topological Tools for Geomorphological Analysis](https://github.com/tue-alga/ttga) package may be of interest. `RivGraph`'s along-river mesh generation for braided rivers (Fig. \autoref:indusmesh) was inspired by RivMAP [@schwenk2017b].

 # Functionality and Ease of Use